About American AncestorsAmerican Ancestors SpotlightContribute to American Ancestors

 American Ancestors Archive (2010—)Search New England Ancestors (2000–2009)

 The Society’s popular 64-page magazine —American Ancestors: New England, New York, and Beyond— features a wide range of article topics and styles, and appeals to family historians of all levels.
 Each issue includes articles on useful sources and helpful research strategies as well as compelling historical accounts and interesting case studies.
 Regular columns delve into genetics and genealogy; examine NEHGS manuscript collections; and present announcements of new books, family associations, and DNA studies in progress.

 American Ancestors is published four times per year.
 Subscription is a benefit of NEHGS membership.

-Read a featured article from the Spring 2014 issue of American Ancestors, “‘I was left an orphan’: Reconstucting the Family History of Esther (Rask) Barnett,” for free.
+Read a featured article from the Summer 2014 issue of American Ancestors, “Cherished Momentos: Engravings by Richard Brunton from the Earliest Years of the American Republic,” for free.

 Join now to enjoy full member benefits including access to the Register and more than 3,000 other online databases containing more than 200 million searchable names.
 You'll also have full access to a number of other research tools, expert staff, and resources to help you uncover your family history.

 Click here to log in if you are already a member or become a member today.

 Robert Love Walks the Streets of Boston and Warns StrangersCornelia H. Dayton and Sharon V. Salinger

 Introducting Elements of Genealogical AnalysisRoberts Charles Anderson, FASG